mrbusche/backseatfan.com/_posts/2010-06-30-lt-jets-tattoo-on-leg-picture.md

   <p style="text-align: center;">
     <p>
       So I assume he wants to end his career as a Jet.
 But what if he doesn't even make the cut this year?
 2010-2010?
-Or if he switches teams or gets traded over the next couple years&#8230;  Will he add another Tattoo?
+Or if he switches teams or gets traded over the next couple years?
+Will he add another Tattoo?
 The rule should be play for a team at least one year before getting that tattoo, then you don't look like such an idiot.
     </p></div>